ltrgoddard/thesis/temp.markdown

 Leavis’s celebrated ‘revaluation’ of Shelley, first printed in *Scrutiny* in 1935 and subsequently collected in *Revaluation: Tradition and Development in English Poetry* (1936).
-Here, Leavis uses the second section of Shelley’s ‘Ode to the West Wind’ (‘Thou on whose stream, ‘mid the steep sky’s commotion, | Loose clouds like earth’s decaying leaves are shed, | Shook from the tangled boughs of heaven and ocean’, etc.) to launch a full-scale attack on the poet’s approach to metaphor: ‘What
-\[…\] are those “tangled boughs of Heaven and Ocean”?
+Here, Leavis uses the second section of Shelley’s ‘Ode to the West Wind’ to launch a full-scale attack on the poet’s approach to metaphor: ‘What \[…\] are those “tangled boughs of Heaven and Ocean”?
 They stand for nothing that Shelley could have pointed to in the scene before him; the “boughs,” it is plain, have grown out of the “leaves” in the previous line, and we are not to ask what the tree is.’[^147] Making use of a biological metaphor himself, Leavis summarises what he opposes in Shelley as ‘a general tendency of the images to forget the status of the metaphor or simile that introduced them and to assume an autonomy and a right to propagate, so that we lose in confused generations and perspectives the perception or thought that was the ostensible *raison d’être* of imagery’.[^148] Having quoted Leavis at length, Fuller proceeds to quote an extended passage from the physicist and poet Desmond King-Hele’s *Shelley: His Thought and Work* (1960) in which every detail of the ‘Ode to the West Wind’ is meticulously accounted for in modern meteorological terms.
 The central thrust of the argument is that Shelley’s ‘loose clouds’ are of the fractostratus type, and that ‘\[t\]he *tangled boughs* from which these leaf-like clouds are shaken are those regions of air whose slightly adverse pressures, temperature and humidities make them the destined birthplace for clouds.’
 Furthermore, ‘\[t\]hese parcels of air, turbulent, ever-changing in shape like wind-blown boughs, contain a mixture of water-vapour from *Ocean* and air from *Heaven*.’[^149]

 Leavis was predictably unimpressed by the narrow scientism of this supposed refutation and wrote to the editor of the *TLS* on 21 May to